flyeek/team-dev-spec/android/android-specification.md

 - Icons
 - ProGuard Configuration files

-We integrate this checking process with the IDE by import lint file `qiandaodao-lint-for-as.xml` into `Preference -> Editor -> Inspection -> Profile`.
+We integrate this checking process with the IDE by import [lint file](/assets/qiandaodao-lint-for-as.xml) into `Preference -> Editor -> Inspection -> Profile`.

 The lint process take effect in the following two stages:
 - Pop-up hint within editor page.